rajhansjakhmolasf/hello-world/README.md

-Certificate expiry notification
+**Certificate expiry notification**

 This article is targeted for customers, who have purchased the certificate from CA and are interested in having the custom capability, to alert the certificate expiration date to the responsible team for renewing and managing the certificate accordingly.
 The outcome of this document will be more helpful for the L2/L3 support and maintenance teams to follow up the certificate renewal with the internal or external teams.

 Set up a Jenkins pipeline that will perform basic things like build, unit test, deploy, and most importantly check if there is a certificate available in the application source, and then find the certificate expiry date using a password available in the Jenkins file.

 [Image: image.png]It is assumed that your CICD pipeline is able to deploy the application to Cloudhub runtime manager.
-Now, we have an application that is available in github (https://github.com/rajhansjakhmolasf/hello-world)which has a sample certificate that is not used, but we will be using this certificate’s detail to send alerts.
+Now, we have an application that is available in github (https://github.com/rajhansjakhmolasf/hello-world)which has a sample certificate that is not used, but we will be using this certificateâ€™s detail to send alerts.

 Our current CICD pipeline is pretty simple having the usual build, test and deploy stages.
-Now, let’s add a new stage to do the following:
+Now, letâ€™s add a new stage to do the following:

 1. Check certificate availability in source code
 2. If certificates are found, then get the expiry details using Keytool command